 Parameter Description Private IP The IP address of the server from the local area network.
-To choose a device connected to the access point's LAN at the moment, select the relevant value from the drop-down list (the field will be filled in automatically).
+To choose a device connected to the LAN of the access point at the moment, select the relevant value from the drop-down list (the field will be filled in automatically).
 Remote IP The IP address of the server from the external network.